GlitchHunterCoder/Bloxd-ProtoTree/README.md

 ---

-# User Notes
+# Notes

 ## All User Features

-- `new Realm(travel)` — takes a travel object and hooks into `globalThis`
+- `new Realm(travel)` — takes a travel object and hooks into `globalThis`, only one Realm can exist at a time
 - `global` — unproxied window into `globalThis`, safe to use inside travel
 - `window` — fully private lexical object, completely invisible to the proxy
-- `realm.active` — boolean, controls if the proxy intercepts. defaults to `false` within trap
+- `Realm.active` — boolean, controls if the proxy intercepts. defaults to `false` within trap, restore with `Realm.active = true`
-- `realm.wrap` — boolean, controls if returned values are recursively wrapped in the same proxy. defaults to `false` within trap
+- `Realm.wrap` — boolean, controls if returned values are recursively wrapped. defaults to `false` within trap
-- `realm.fallback` — boolean, controls if output from travel if `null | undefined` default to `Reflect`, defaults to `false` within trap
+- `Realm.fallback` — boolean, controls if `null | undefined` output falls through to Reflect. defaults to `false` within trap

 ---